-The best way to begin learning about fraternities is to attend the Interfraternity presentation on Tuesday, September 20, which is part of the Orientation Week schedule.
+The best way to begin learning about fraternities is to attend the Interfraternity presentation on Tuesday, September 18, which is part of the Orientation Week schedule.

-Next step is to go through rushing, which begins with an open "smoker" sponsored by the Interfraternity Council the first week of fall term.
+Next step is to go through rushing, which begins with an open "smoker" sponsored by the Interfraternity Council on Thursday, September 20.
 As part of the smoker, prospective rushees have an opportunity to visit booths set up in the Union Ballroom and 2nd floor concourse by the various fraternities on the campus.

-During the second week in fall term, open houses are held at all of the fraternity houses.
+During the first week in fall term, open houses are held at all of the fraternity houses.
 The houses on each side of the campus have these smokers on alternate evenings so as to allow rushees time to visit all the chapters.
 A rushee may attend as many of these smokers as he wishes since invitations are not issued.